DarkSorrow/llamarn/README.md

 ## Acknowledgments

-We extend our heartfelt gratitude to the following projects and communities that made this library possible:
+We acknowledge the following projects and communities that have contributed to the development of this library:

-* **[mybigday/llama.rn](https://github.com/mybigday/llama.rn)** - A pioneering React Native binding for llama.cpp that demonstrated the feasibility of on-device LLM inference in mobile applications.
+* **[mybigday/llama.rn](https://github.com/mybigday/llama.rn)** - A foundational React Native binding for llama.cpp that demonstrated the viability of on-device LLM inference in mobile applications.

-* **[Zach-Dean-Attractions-io/react-native-pure-cpp-turbo-module-library](https://github.com/Zach-Dean-Attractions-io/react-native-pure-cpp-turbo-module-library)** - A good resource that enabled us to successfully build the Android Turbo Module when the official React Native documentation proved insufficient.
-This repository provided the missing pieces for proper C++ integration on Android.
+* **[ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp)** - The core C++ library that enables efficient LLM inference, serving as the foundation for this project.

-* **[ggml-org/llama.cpp](https://github.com/ggml-org/llama.cpp)** - The underlying C++ library that powers all llama.cpp-based projects, providing efficient LLM inference capabilities.
+* The test implementation of the Android Turbo Module ([react-native-pure-cpp-turbo-module-library](https://github.com/Zach-Dean-Attractions-io/react-native-pure-cpp-turbo-module-library)) provided valuable insights for our C++ integration.

-Without these contributions to the open-source community, this project would not have been possible.
-We're proud to continue building upon this foundation and contributing back to the ecosystem.
+These projects have significantly contributed to the open-source ecosystem, and we are committed to building upon their work while maintaining the same spirit of collaboration and innovation.